midhetfatema94/InstaFilter/README.md

 # InstaFilter

-Image Filtering application in using ``CoreImage's`` built-in filter library and image processing APIs in Swift
+Image Filtering application using ``CoreImage's`` built-in filter library and image processing APIs in Swift

 ### Features are:
 * Creating custom bindings in SwiftUI